Health : Scientists find a "strong" antibody against COVID-19 in alpacas - .

-A group of Chilean researchers announced the finding of the “strongest alpaca antibody in the world” against COVID-19, which could create a nasal inhaler that neutralizes the SARS-CoV-2 virus in the human body.
+A group of Chilean researchers announced the finding of the “strongest alpaca antibody in the world” against COVID-19, with which a nasal inhaler could be created that neutralizes the SARS-CoV-2 virus in the human body.

 “With this we would prevent the virus from replicating efficiently and make the individual’s immune system respond.
-The antibody would cope with the virus without completely eliminating it, and the people treated could create more antibodies that in the long run help in their immunity”, Alejandro Rojas, leader of the trial and head of the Medical Biotechnology Laboratory of the Austral University of Chile (UACh) explained to Efe.
+The antibody would cope with the virus by not eliminating it completely, and the people treated could create more antibodies that in the long run help in their immunity”, Alejandro Rojas, leader of the trial and head of the Medical Biotechnology Laboratory of the Austral University of Chile (UACh) explained to Efe.

-Scientists around the world study how the immune system of camelids can be beneficial in the fight against the coronavirus, since they produce a simpler and more effective type of antibody in the recognition of the surface of viruses and bacteria.
+Scientists from around the world study how the immune system of camelids can be beneficial in the fight against the coronavirus, since they produce a simpler and more efficient type of antibody in the recognition of the surface of viruses and bacteria.

 Having successfully isolated an “extremely good” alpaca antibody, UACh researchers face the challenge of demonstrating its ability to block the coronavirus.

-If tested, experts consider creating a tool, such as a nasal inhaler, that allows the antibody to bind to the “spikes” or “crown” of the virus (proteins) and prevent its entry into cells .
+If tested, experts consider creating a tool, such as a nasal inhaler, that allows the antibody to stick to the virus’s “spikes” or “crown” (s) and to prevent its entry into cells .

 The Modern company announced that the work is in the third phase.